WalletScrutiny/WalletScrutinyCom/_iphone/exodus-movement.exodus.md

 ---

-Just like [their Android wallet](/android/exodusmovement.exodus/), this app is closed source and thus **not verifiable**.
+Just like {% include walletLink.html wallet='android/exodusmovement.exodus' %} on Android, this app is
+closed source and thus **not verifiable**.